-- 1. To learn as much as possible about the program and to take part in major policy decisions. - 2.
-To accept Head Start/Early Head Start as an opportunity through which you can improve your life and your children's lives. - 3.
+- 1. To learn as much as possible about the program and to take part in major policy decisions. - To accept Head Start/Early Head Start as an opportunity through which you can improve your life and your children's lives. - 3.
 To take part in the classroom as an observer, a volunteer worker or a paid employee, and to contribute your services in whatever way you can toward enrichment of the total program. - 4.
 To provide parent leadership by taking part in elections, to explain the program to other parents and encourage their full participation. - 5.
 To welcome teachers and staff into your home to discuss ways in which parents can help their children's development at home in relation to school experiences. - 6.
 To work with the teacher, staff and other parents in a cooperative way.
 To talk respectfully to staff and other parents at all times, avoiding nasty and abusive words. - 7.
-To guide your children with firmness, which is both loving and protective. - 8.
-To offer constructive criticism of the program, to defend it against unfair criticism and to share in evaluating it. - 9.
+To guide your children with firmness, which is both loving and protective. - To offer constructive criticism of the program, to defend it against unfair criticism and to share in evaluating it. - 9.
 To take advantage of programs designed to increase your knowledge about child development and your skills in areas of possible employment. - 10.
 To become involved in community programs which help to improve health, education and recreation for all. - 11.
 To complete the necessary immunization records, medical and dental forms are required. - 12.
 To ensure your child attends on a regular basis, adhering to arrival and departure time. - 13.
-Add complete student health screener at home prior to child leaving for school
+To complete the Student Health Screener at home prior to child leaving for school and the Family Health Screener prior to socializations and home visits.